codecov/example-python/README.md

 ## How to generate coverage reports

-The use of [coverage.py](https://bitbucket.org/ned/coveragepy) is required.
+[coverage.py](https://bitbucket.org/ned/coveragepy) is required to collect coverage metrics.
 Below are some examples on how to include coverage tracking during your tests.
 Codecov will call `coverage xml -i` automatically to generate the coverage xml output, which will be archived and processed server side.

 > You may need to configure a `.coveragerc` file.
 Learn more here: http://coverage.readthedocs.org/en/latest/config.html.
 Start with this [generic `.coveragerc`](https://gist.github.com/codecov-io/bf15bde2c7db1a011b6e) for example.